LaeekAhmed/portfolio/README.md

 ## <ins><a href="https://laeekahmed.github.io/Portfolio-React/" target="blank">Personal-Portfolio</a></ins>
-- Built using React-Js.
+- Built using React, hosted on gh pages
-- Exhibits all technologies I’ve worked with and projects I’ve worked on.
+- Exhibits all technologies I’ve worked with and projects I’ve worked on

 ### Getting Started with Create React App